Meet Helena's Mayor & Commissioners

 The Mayor & Commissioners may also be contacted via a group email address: email@example.com.

-Note: Comments submitted via this email address are distributed to the Mayor and Commissioners, City Manager Harlow-Schalk, Clerk of the Commission Dannai Clayborn, Deputy Clerk of the Commission Stefani Reinhardt, City Attorney Thomas Jodoin, Asst. to the City Manager Amanda Opitz and a list of media contacts.
+Note: Comments submitted via this email address are distributed to the Mayor and Commissioners, City Manager Harlow-Schalk, Clerk of the Commission Dannai Clayborn, Deputy Clerk of the Commission Stefani Reinhardt, City Attorney Thomas Jodoin, Special Projects Coordinator Amanda Opitz, Public Information Officer Jacob Garcin and a list of media contacts.